 Using a lathe to carve hardwood such as manzanita is dangerous.
 There are high chances of the wood flying apart when spun.
 However, you can still use it with precautions.
 Wrap tape around the piece in the areas not currently being worked on, and keep the speed low.

 How to stain and seal manzanita wood

 - Sand the boards lightly.

 - Arrange the boards and attach backboard supports.

 - Trace out your design and start painting.

 - Finish with wax.

 A dark wood stain with light lettering, like white or cream, brings out a beautiful carving.
-You can stain your item any color under the sun instead of staining, you can paint it too.
+You can stain your item any color under the sun instead of staining it; you can paint it.
 Always put some wood sealer on the ends.